MA - Biblical Theology

 This program has two primary aims: to train students for the work of evangelization and to prepare students to engage in scholarship.
 It is ideal for those interested in working in pastoral ministry, religious education as well as those who simply want to have a better understanding of their faith.
 Likewise, it will help form those interested in pursuing a future career as a Catholic academic.
 In sum, students will learn how to both interact with contemporary scholarship as well as how to effectively communicate what they have learned at the parish level.

 To earn a Master's degree, a student must complete 63 units of credit, a comprehensive examination or thesis, and two practicum courses.
 Students may complete their degree in two academic years or progress at their own pace.

 The undergraduate programs focus on impacting culture for Christ through business and media - key tools of the New Evangelization and this offers unique opportunities for the practical application of Biblical Theology for graduate students.

-Following a Structural Change review, JP Catholic University, which is in the 'Candidacy' stage of its accreditation process, has been granted final approval by WASC for its on-campus MA degree in Biblical Theology (first Master's degree program, and thus a new degree level) and MBA degree in Film Producing, effective August 31, 2012.
-The online MA in Biblical Theology is still pending WASC approval.
+Following a Structural Change proposal to and review by WASC, JP Catholic University's proposal for an online MA in Biblical Theology has been granted final approval by WASC effective June 25, 2013.
+The Structural Change proposal for our on-campus MA degree in Biblical Theology (our first Master's degree program, and thus a new degree level) and our MBA degree in Film Producing was granted final approval by WASC effective August 31, 2012.
+JP Catholic University is in the 'Candidacy' stage of its accreditation process.